 When therefore it IS fulfilled, the continuance of THAT section of it becomes irrelevant, obese, and should not be compared with keeping what is not fulfilled and therefore WILL BE.

 Moral rules such as keeping a day of rest, though not in the New Testament concretised in many features as was the case in the pageantry of the Old, do not change.
-The body has not changed, Its needs have not changed.
-Its sexuality (apart from errors that develop over time in the DNA generally, in its trillions of copyings) has not changed: there are just two genders, their design features both obvious and complementary and efficacious and kind.
+The chosen day for it may, and does; but the Lord of the Sabbath makes the change, He rather than creation, the new greatest work in salvation, authenticated on the Sunday of the resurrection.
+The body created for man has not changed, Its needs have not changed.
+Its sexuality (apart from errors that develop over time in the DNA generally, in its trillions of copyings) has not changed: there are just two genders, their design features both obvious and complementary, efficacious and kind.
 There are no more.

 Talk is just rebellion when it ignores the unchanging morality of God, His described designs and requirements for their use and upkeep, it is viewed as pernicious and worthy of judgment.
-The case, says Romans, is even worse when people take pleasure in thwarting the design specifications of God, in whatever sphere.
+The case, says Romans, is even worse when people take pleasure in thwarting the design specifications of God, in whatever sphere (Romans 1:32).

 does not cease to be sin, and further, the truth is precious, liars being a

 special segment for condemnation (Revelation 21:8).
 When the truth, which of